shuoren-wang/simple-jersey-project/README.md

 ### how to populate database
 ```
-- Replace all 'new_user' to your user name (in populateg.sh and database.DbUtil)
+( Replace all 'new_user' to your database user name in populate.sh and DbUtil.java)

-- Go to project directory and run
+- Go to project directory
 $ ./populate.sh
 ```